 This Flash support OTP mode to enhance the data protection, user can use the Enter OTP mode (3Ah) command for entering this mode.
-In OTP mode, the Status Register SR7 bit is served as SPL0 bit, SR3 bit is served as EBL bit, SR2 bit is served as SPL1 bit, SR1 bit is served as SPL2 bit and SR0 bit is served as WIP bit.
+In OTP mode, the Status Register SR7 bit is served as SPL0 bit, SR3 bit is served as SPL1 bit, SR1 bit is served as SPL2 bit and SR0 bit is served as WIP bit.
 They can be read by RDSR command.

-This Flash has 3 OTP sectors which density are 512byte, 512byte and 512byte, user must issue ENTER OTP MODE command to read, program or erase OTP sectors.
-After entering OTP mode, the OTP sectors is are mapping to sector 255, 254, and 240, and, SRP bit becomes SPL0 bit, BP0 bit becomes SPL1 bit, WEL bit become SPL2 bit.
+This Flash has 3 OTP sectors which density are 512bytes, 512bytes, user must issue ENTER OTP MODE command to read, program or erase OTP sectors.
+After entering OTP mode, the OTP sectors are mapping to sector 127, 126, and 125, SRP bit becomes SPL0 bit, BP0 bit becomes SPL1 bit, WEL bit becomes SPL2 bit.
 The Chip Erase, Block Erase and Half Block Erase commands are also disabled.

-The OTP sectors can only be erased by Sector Erase (20h) commands.
-The Chip Erase (C7h/ 60h), 64K Block Erase (D8h) and 32K Half Block Erase (52h) commands are disable in OTP mode.
+In OTP mode, user can read other blocks, bit program /Sector Erase (20h) other blocks only allowed when they are not protected by CMP bit, 4BKL bit, TB bit and Block Protect (BP2, BP1, BP0) bits and Block Lock feature.
+The OTP sectors can only be erased by Sector Erase (20h).
+The Chip Erase (C7h/60h), 64K Block Erase(D8h) and 32K Half Block Erase(52h) commands are disable in OTP mode.